+Is Marseille a good place to visit?
 Things to do in Marseille

 Although it is one of the largest cities in France, most visitors will focus their Marseille sightseeing around the Vieux Port area.
-Given it was Saturday we decided to start our Marseille sightseeing with a typical French Saturday morning activity – a trip to the market.
+Given it was Saturday we decided to start our Marseille things to do with a typical French Saturday morning activity – a trip to the market.
 While there were a number of options nearby, we went for the Marché Place Jean Jaurès, on, you guessed it, Place Jean Jaurès.
 Choosing it because it was in an “up and coming” neighbourhood, we weren’t disappointed.
 In addition to the usual fruits and vegetables, we loved the North African stalls with their vibrant coloured clothes.
 It reminded me a bit of the Marché Barbès in Paris, but without the attitude.

 Prices in the market seemed pretty modest – I picked up a packet of 3 pairs of socks for just €5 for example.
 If you like authentic, local markets, this is a great one – I think we were the only tourists there.
 (Later in the afternoon we stumbled across a craft market right near our hotel, where there were a good range of local, handmade souvenirs also at good prices if that is more your bag.)

 Le Panier is probably one of the most popular things to see in Marseille, so after the market that was our next stop.
 Le Panier is an old Marseille neighbourhood on the south western corner of the Vieux Port area.
 It’s a place to do what I love to do – get lost.
 You don’t really need a map for Le Panier – just wander in, and use your map to pick out some of the obvious landmarks.
 Some of the streets can definitely best be described as “gritty”, but others are pure, pretty Provence.